Beer Cheat Sheet

 Don't follow the lite

 The terms "light" and "lite" (or any other cutesy variation) have no legal definition.
-They could mean the beer is light in color or lighter than lead — or anything else the staff at the brewery has decided.
+They could mean the beer is light in colour or lighter than lead — or anything else the staff at the brewery decided.
+Instead, look for the percentage of alcohol by volume (ABV) on the label.

 If the label reads "low carbohydrate," the beer must have no more than 7 grams of carbohydrates per serving.
 But any beer can tout "reduced carbohydrates" or "lower carbohydrates" on its label, just so long as the brewery makes a more carb-heavy beer.
-Shifty, eh?
+Sneaky, right?

 Nix the nuts